sonalsannigrahi/Archers-Final/LogBook.md

 Minh Tuan Nguyen - Divided the team into smaller subteams for specific tasks, created a basic game class.
 Next week, we will set up basic classes (ie. background, water, ground).

 Hoang Anh Ngo - This week, I began to research on how to create splash screen/main menu screen and Game over screen.
 Start implementing the first lines of code for the Splash screen state.
 Next week, creating functions/buttons for the screens and start to think of the graphics.

+Tarcisio Teixeira - This week, after setting everything up, I began planning the encryption of data and the structures to save them.
+Next week I plan to create an encryption class.